Safety + Campus Security

 Cornish College of the Arts believes in providing a safe and welcoming environment to enhance the well-being of students, faculty, staff, and visitors, along with the protection of all college assets.
 Our Office of Campus Safety & Security is committed to working with all members of the campus community to achieve this goal.
 We are located in a downtown urban environment; therefore every member of our campus community is expected to take reasonable precautions to protect themselves and their property.

 Clery Act and Crime Statistics Reporting

 Cornish makes a good faith effort to collect crime statistics for all Clery Act crimes committed in applicable geographic locations from all police agencies with jurisdiction for Cornish.
-Each year an email notification is made to all enrolled students that provides the website to access this report.
-Faculty and staff receive similar notification via email.
+Each year an email notification is made to all enrolled students that provide the website to access this report.
+Faculty and staff receive similar notifications via email.

 The Director of Safety and Security also works in cooperation with local law enforcement agencies, Housing & Residence Life, and the Dean of Student Affairs.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

 Campus crime and referral statistics include those reported to Safety and Security, designated campus officials (including but not limited to Directors, Chairs, Deans, Housing & Residence Life staff, et al), and local law enforcement agencies.
 These statistics may also include crimes that have occurred in private residences or businesses.
 Counseling Services shall inform their clients of the procedures to report the crime to Safety and Security on a voluntary or confidential basis, should they feel it is in the best interest of the client.
 A procedure is in place to anonymously capture crime statistics disclosed confidentially during such a session.